suderman/nixos/hosts/bootstrap/README.md

 ## Install NixOS

-After the installer disk is created, boot the node with the installer profile.
-Then launch a console:
+After the installer disk is created, boot the node with the `installer` profile.
+Then launch a console to install NixOS:

 ```zsh
 sudo -s